BNNorman/PiZero2W_Pixelbot/docs/Neopixels.md

 # Neopixels

-Nornmally the bot has a 12 led neopixel ring but the length can be set in Config.sys
+Normally the Pixelbot, as designed, has a 12 led neopixel ring but the length can be set in Config.sys

 All commands return True on success and False otherwise.
 On failure a message is displayed on stdout.
+If you are monitoring the Pixelbot using Thonny (or similar) the messages appear in the REPL window.

 ## neopixels.colourCandle(colour)